 Form to excuse a member of the Team during a meeting that involves a modification to or discussion of the member's area of the curriculum or related service.
 Requires the parent and public agency to consent in writing to the excusal, and for the member to submit their input into IEP/IFSP development in writing prior to the meeting.

-Form indicating a Team member is not required to attend the meeting, in whole or in part, if the parent and public agency agree in writing that the member's attendance is not necessary because their area of the curriculum is not being modified or discussed during the meeting.
+A form indicating a Team member is not required to attend the meeting, in whole or in part if the parent and public agency agree in writing that the member's attendance is not necessary because their area of the curriculum is not being modified or discussed during the meeting.

 Form for parental consent to child's evaluation for eligibility or continuing eligibility in IEP/IFSP.